Nipsuli/tauri-plugin-clerk/README.md

 ## Core Idea

-The Javascript side of Clerk is the one that orchestrates everyting but the auth state is propagated to Rust side as well so one can get the current auth state in rust code as well.
+The Javascript side of Clerk is the one that orchestrates everything but the auth state is propagated to Rust side as well so one can get the current auth state in rust code as well.
 The syncing of client state from rust side back to javascript is still in the works.

-One can use the js side Clerk functionality almost as in browser environment.
+One can use the js side Clerk functionality almost as in browser environment and in combination of other Clerk frontend SDK's such as `@clerk/clerk-react`

 Some limitations:

-- OAuth flows do not work in the default singin component.
+- OAuth flows do not work in the default signin component.
 Haven't figured out a good way to do those in Tauri, one might be able to build custom auth flow for that, haven't tested yet.
 - Magic links don't work, haven't figured out a way to make those work in Tauri